scheemik/unox/unox/README.md

 # unox

-Use machine learning to make NOX predictions
+Use machine learning to make NOx predictions.

 ## Installation